Hedge Ratio Definition

 Mr. X is a resident of the United States and is working there only.
 He has the surplus amount and wants to invest the same outside the United States as he is already having a good amount of investment in his home country.
 For the new investment, he conducted some study of the different foreign markets, and after studying, he found that the economy of country India is growing currently at a faster pace, which is even more than that of the United States.

 So, Mr. X decides that he would participate in the Indian market, which is having higher than domestic growth, by constructing a portfolio of the equities having the Indian companies in that amounting $ 100,000.
 But due to this investment in a foreign country, the currency risk will arise as there is a currency risk involved whenever investment is made in non-domestic companies.
 So there is a concern of the investor over the devaluation of rupees against the U.S. dollar.

-Now in order to foreign exchange risk, the investor decides to hedge $ 50,000 of its equity position.
+Now in order to foreign exchange riskForeign Exchange RiskForeign exchange risk is an unfavourable change in the settlement value of a transaction entered in a currency other than the base currency (domestic currency), also referred to as currency risk or exchange rate risk., the investor decides to hedge $ 50,000 of its equity position.
 Calculate the hedge ratio.

 - Value of the Hedge Position = $ 50,000